Lemoncode/node-training/04 Web/02 Http Client/README.md

 # 02 Http Client

-In this sample we are going to
+In this sample we are going to learn how to make HTTP request from Node.

 Summary steps:

--
+- Make Http request using the `http` module.
+- Use the `request.on('error')` event handler.
+- Use the `response.on('data')` event handler.

 # Steps to build it